avital-vonage/blog/Log Tracing/log-tracing.md

 ![diagram-2](./images/final-diagram.jpeg)

-Following these concepts will assure you won’t have to change any logging and existing code and that each request will have its entire flow presented to you without having to dig through a pile of unrelated logs.
+### In Conclusion

+Log tracing can be used in all sorts of contexts, but this particular use prevents a lot of headache when investigating errors.
+It ensures that the request logs of each flow are easily accessible, so that you don't need to dig through thousands of unrelated logs.

-I can personally say, that in the services where we applied these concepts, the productivity and value we get when investigating our logs has skyrocketed.
-Since then, looking at logs in any other way just doesn’t feel right.
+We can personally say that in the services where we applied these concepts, the efficiency and value experienced during log investigation has skyrocketed.
+Since then, sifting through logs in any other way just doesn’t feel right.

-I hope this has been helpful to you and that next time you need to quickly solve a production incident you will at least have your logs on your side.
+So, next time there's a critical incident in production, and it's up to you to solve it, at least this time the logs will be on your side.